-Asked if talks had made headway on a U.S. "sunset" proposal that could terminate NAFTA after five years, Guajardo said it was an issue that would be dealt with once Canada came back.
+Asked if talks had made headway on a U.S. "sunset" proposal that could terminate NAFTA after five years, which critics say could stymie investment in the region, Guajardo said it was an issue that would be dealt with once Canada rejoined talks.

-(Reporting by Timothy Aeppel and Sharay Angulo; Additional reporting by Ana Isabel Martinez and Dave Graham in Mexico City and Julie Gordon in Vancouver; Writing by Anthony Esposito; editing by Clive McKeef)
+(Reporting by Timothy Aeppel and Sharay Angulo; Writing by Anthony Esposito; Editing by Michael O'Boyle)

 This story has not been edited by Firstpost staff and is generated by auto-feed.